harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 ### Enterprise GitOps

 - Harness brings enterprise controls to GitOps deployment with governance, reliability, and visibility at scale.
-- Harness GitOps delivers a fully managed GitOps experience to allows teams to scale implementations quickly and spend less time managing environments.
+- Harness GitOps delivers a fully managed GitOps experience that allows teams to scale implementations quickly and spend less time managing environments.

 For details, go to [GitOps](/docs/category/gitops).